wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 This course will reinforce or introduce students to:
 * Introduction to the 3 Cs of visual language: components, composition & concept
 * Increased visual awareness and vocabulary through research and observation
+* Language with which to engage in discourse on visual culture and the design practice
 * Increased competency in visually communicating ideas and meaning through practice and iteration
+* Portfolio pieces or self-branding products that will go on to represent the student's abilities and goals after the course
 * An introduction to Adobe Illustrator, Adobe InDesign, and Adobe Photoshop

 ### LEARNING OUTCOMES

 By the end of the course, students will be able to

+* Employ a design vocabulary of elements, principles and actions in order to effectively present and reflect upon their work;
+* Generate systems of visual form and language to communicate given content;
+* Integrate practice-based research, critical reasoning and creative thought into coherent concepts;
+* Compile and re-present relevant precedent material to illustrate the context of practice.
 * understand and implement the iterative process
 * learn how to proactively learn also known as self-regulated learning
-   * In any learning situation, you should study beforehand, make/do, debug, reflect, adjust, and do it all over again (iteration).
-Learning happens in a cycle.

 ### COURSE STRUCTURE

 Class will be comprised of lectures, class exercises, screenings, show & tells, demos, and studio critiques.

-Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
+Critiques are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
 Take notes when your work is being critiqued whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

 Rules of the Critique:
 * Be Present and Engaged